ps4dr/ps4dr/README.rst

 .. image:: https://github.com/ps4dr/ps4dr/blob/master/data/img/workflow.jpg
     :width: 500px

-**Figure** 1.
+**Figure 1**.
 Design of the MSDRP workflow.
 Differentially expressed genes/proteins (i.e., DEG/DEP) from disease and drug perturbed profiles are passed as input together with GWAS data.
 Once the data is correctly formatted, users can define a custom pipeline, or series of steps in the workflow that will then be applied to the datasets.
 The steps performed in this pipeline constitute the optional portion of the workflow and involve filtering the *-omics* features